 Please refer to the text in Russian as a source.

 Good grain does not fall into a hectare

 What really grow on the "Far Eastern hectare", found out EastRussia

-Big or small “free hectares”, which all Russians in the Far East can get from 1 February, to grow the most liquid agricultural product - grain, EastRussia asked Alexander Korbut, vice president of the Russian Grain Union.
+Whether the "free hectare" is large or small, which from February 1 can be obtained by all Russians in the Far East, to grow the most liquid agricultural product - grain, EastRussia asked the vice-president of the Russian Grain Union Alexander Korbut.

-"The Far East Hectare project will not be able to change the situation with grain production in the Far East in any way," says Alexander Korbut.
-However, these goals are not initiated by the initiators of the idea, he admits.
-"Far Eastern hectare" is "not about the grain sector," the expert stresses: "It solves the issue of the population by consolidating it, as well as encouraging resettlement, self-employment, and in time - the development of small businesses."
-The project is good because it "is an attempt to give people not a piece of bread, after which they immediately require the continuation of the banquet, and the instrument for a particular production."
+“The Far Eastern hectare project will not be able to change the situation with grain production in the Far East in any way,” says Alexander Korbut.
+However, the initiators of the idea did not set these goals for themselves, he admits.
+“Far Eastern hectare” is “not about the grain sector,” the expert emphasizes: “It solves the problem of the population by fixing it, as well as encouraging resettlement, its self-employment, and, over time, the development of small business.”
+The good thing about the project is that “it is an attempt to provide people not with a piece of bread, after which they will immediately demand the continuation of the banquet, but a tool for this or that production”.

 However, the land plot of one hectare is completely unpromising from the point of view of grain production, Alexander Korbut emphasizes.
 Costs for growing grain in a plot of such a small area “will be inadequate compared to possible profit,” explains the expert.
 According to his assessment, it makes sense to start grain cultivation from an area of at least 250-500 ha - it is precisely on such a site that one can “humanly bring out agricultural machinery, in particular, the same combine harvester”.
 This will be a full-fledged grain production, which is only advisable, and “waving a scythe” is a long-time experience, says Alexander Korbut.